 Channels allow you to publish your files.
 You may subscribe to channels and automatically download the latest files; comment on files and spread them to your friends.

-Retroshare can be optionaly be used over the Tor network.
+Retroshare can optionally be used over the Tor network.
 Doing so, even friend nodes cannot see your IP, which allows to safely and anonymously connect to unknown people.
 As a side effect, Retroshare over Tor is also very powerful at bypassing nasty firewalls.

 Retroshare allows you to create a network of computers (called nodes).
 Every user has it's own node.
 The exact location (the IP-address) of nodes is only known to neighbor nodes.
 You invite a person to become a neighbor by exchanging your Retroshare certificates with that person.